mkaplan9/city_guides/seattle.md

 Nice place to get some work done on a lazy Sunday.
 Fills up but can usually find a seat.
 ### Miir
 Airy cafe with great coffee.
 Similar to Milstead.
+### Cafe Presse
+French cafe with drinks and small plates

 ## Live Music
 ### Conor Byrne